-- 1. Shall obtain the basic facts from the involved Member.
+1. Shall obtain the basic facts from the involved Member.
 If the Member's statement of basic facts is likely to result in the disclosure of actions that violate policy, the supervisor should adhere to Government Code section 3303(i), which states, "Whenever an interrogation focuses on matters that are likely to result in punitive action against any public safety officer, that officer, at his or her request, shall have the right to be represented by a representative of his or her choice who may be present at all times during the interrogation."
-If the disclosure of basic facts is not likely to result in disclosure of actions that violate policy, the supervisor may direct the Member to provide the basic facts. - 2.
-Ensure that any injured parties are examined and treated. - 3.
+If the disclosure of basic facts is not likely to result in disclosure of actions that violate policy, the supervisor may direct the Member to provide the basic facts.

+- 2. Ensure that any injured parties are examined and treated. - 3.
 Separately interview the subjects(s) upon whom force was applied.
 Questioning should be related to possible injures sustained during the use of force and/or if the subject(s) has received medical attention.
 Prior to investigatory questioning, the supervisor will confirm the subject(s) has been read their Miranda Rights warning due to the questioning possibly or likely eliciting an incriminating response.
 The entire interview shall be recorded. - 4.
 Ensure that photographs have been taken of any areas involving visible injury or complaint of pain as well as overall photographs of uninjured areas (consistent with CPC 4030). - 5.
 Identify and interview any witnesses.
 The entire interview shall be recorded. - 6.
 Complete a summary of the audio and video/digital recording (s) and include with the incident documentation. - 7.
 Shall ensure all audio and video/digital media are booked into evidence in accordance with Policy 802 Property and Evidence, including the identification in Remedy that the evidence relates to a use of force. - 8.
 When possible, review and approve all related reports. - 9.
 Complete the "Preliminary Notification" in the CRM system as soon as practical as well as the Supervisory Use of Force Analysis report to include assigning a determination to each Member involved as: - (a) In Policy, No further action required. - (b) Training or corrective action addressed. - (c) Refer to Command Staff for investigation. - 10.
-Scan and attach all related reports to the notes section of CRM, if the report is not included in FBR. - 11.
+In the event the Use of Force includes use kinetic energy projectiles and/or chemical agents for crowd control, complete the Department's Crowd Control Less Lethal Deployment Report.
+This report should be completed as soon as practical, however no later than 45 days from the incident.
+This requirement does not apply to incidents occurring within a county detention facility. - 11.
+Scan and attach all related reports to the notes section of CRM, if the report is not included in FBR. - 12.
 Forward electronically to the assigned Lieutenant/Captain for review.